Debyte404/globularInfo/README.md

 # 🌍 GlobularInfo

+Currently in Round 1 i have implemented a frontend look up and please do allow the location

 GlobularInfo is a MERN-stack web app designed to enrich your travel experience the moment you land somewhere new.
 With real-time geolocation, cultural insights, and quirky extras like a location-themed Pokémon, GlobularInfo becomes your intelligent, personalized itinerary planner.

 ---